 We are familiar with the draw of Hokkaido’s produce – from fresh seafood, to succulent Wagyu beef and Makkari herb-scented pork, sweet vegetables and perfectly ripened fruit.
 Thus, Hachiko’s kitchen is well equipped with cookware and crockery, burners, a barbecue and an oven to make the most of this bounty.
 And when all that entertaining is done, there’s a dishwasher to help with the dishes.

 Another option is to have a world-class meal cooked for you.
 Niseko Gourmet has a stellar reputation for providing memorable meals cooked in-house – their highly trained chefs excel in Japanese omakase, sukiyaki, sushi and soba meals.
 You could also choose to have them deliver gourmet meals to your chalet instead.

-Right on your doorstep, Hirafu Village is home to Niseko’s best restaurants and bars, some with global influences (and recognition), from the Michelin-starred Kamimura, to chic Kumo and authentic Japanese izakayas such as Kougetsu and Yui.
+Right on your doorstep, Hirafu Village is home to Niseko’s best restaurants and bars, some with global influences (and recognition), from the world-class Kamimura, to chic Kumo and authentic Japanese izakayas such as Kougetsu and Yui.
 Australian-owned Ezo Seafoods is hard to get into but worth the effort, and on extremely chilly nights, shabu-shabu at Sessa or Genghis Khan at Bang-Bang are sure to satiate.